 The blueprint retains Cathedral Square as the civic heart of the city but its appearance will be changed, with more grassed areas and trees added.

-On the old brewery site in St Asaph St a state-of-the-art metro sports facility will be built.
+The old brewery site in St Asaph St will have a state-of-the-art metro sports facility.
 It will include a competition-size swimming pool, leisure pools and eight indoor courts.